Are you interested in learning more about the Symposium presenters? Please review below for more information about our 2021 faculty.

 As a second generation AAMA member, Dr. de la Torre is honored to carry on the tradition of teaching and the pursuit of knowledge for advancing Chinese medicine’s integration into the modern medical landscape.
 She currently works as an urgent care physician and serves as an expert consultant and as a member of the Acupuncture Advisory Committee for the Oregon Medical Board.

 Dr. Jennifer Dilts is an associate professor in the Division of Child Neurology at Children’s Mercy Kansas City.
-She is board certified in pediatrics and medical acupuncture.
-She co-leads Children’s Mercy’s basic acupuncture training course and cares for patients in a multidisciplinary Comprehensive Headache Clinic.
+She is board certified in pediatrics, medical acupuncture, and headache medicine.
+She co-leads Children’s Mercy’s basic acupuncture training course and is the director of Children’s Mercy’s Comprehensive Headache Clinic.
 She speaks nationally on pediatric pain.
 She completed the Academic Pediatric Association’s Educational Scholars Program in 2018 and now serves as faculty in the program.
-Additionally, she is involved in the American Academy of Medical Acupuncture’s symposium planning committee.
+Additionally, she is involved in the American Academy of Medical Acupuncture’s symposium planning committee and is the abstract chair for this year’s symposium.
 Dr. Dilts (along with her Children’s Mercy colleagues) won first prize in the AAMA’s annual symposium poster competition in both 2018 and 2019.
 She received the American Academy of Pediatrics Section on Integrative Medicine’s education grant in 2019, to help fund her basic acupuncture program.
 Additionally, she has received mentorship, innovation, and education awards within her institution over the past few years.

 Dr. Peter Dorsher had been a member of the Mayo Clinic staff for 27 years and former chairperson of his department at Mayo Florida.
 Post retirement, he is pursuing acupuncture practice, education, and research in next career.
 His areas of interest include myofascial pain syndrome, acupuncture mechanisms, and low-level laser therapy for treating pain.
 He has over 75 publications including an acupuncture anatomy reference DVD (Primal Pictures).
 A book and APP on acupuncture will be released this fall, in addition to multiple peer reviewed publications.
 He has been a loyal AAMA member since 1998 and received multiple research awards from the organization.
 He has lectured nationally and internationally on acupuncture related topics including lectures at the 2016 summer Olympics in Rio de Janeiro and 2019 ICMART conference, as a featured speaker.